Funding for Communities Affected by COVID-19

 Each partner will support partners to apply, providing the guidance for their longer term resilience and Wesport will be ensuring projects have a clear and sustainable line of sight toward physical activity.

-Although we are now working with focused partners on solicited bids as part of Phase 3, we are always interested to hear if you have ideas to support your local community who have been adversely affected by Covid-19.
+TIF has now been re-launched as The Together Fund, we are always interested to hear if you have ideas to support your local community who have been adversely affected by Covid-19.
+Please visit the Together Fund pages on the website here for more information and application details.